-- General Liability (accident/personal liability insurance) Covers liability expenses resulting from personal injury and property damage that was incurred as a result of a transit vehicle. - Automobile Liability Provides protection against property damage or bodily injury liability as a result of operating a motor vehicle. - Uninsured/Underinsured Motorist Coverage Protects against bodily injury and physical damage loss from uninsured/underinsured vehicles. - Automobile Physical Damage Provides coverage for owned or leased vehicles that are damaged or lost as a result of collision or comprehensive risks. - Building and Contents Covers losses incurred against the structure itself and its Agencies may need to purchase special property coverage that includes computers or other valuable equipment.
+- General Liability (accident/personal liability insurance) Covers liability expenses resulting from personal injury and property damage that was incurred as a result of a transit operation. - Automobile Liability Provides protection against property damage or bodily injury liability as a result of operating a motor vehicle, including transit vehicles.
+Automobile insurance policies are required to also include uninsured/underinsured motorist coverage, which protects against bodily injury and physical damage loss from uninsured/underinsured vehicles. - Automobile Physical Damage Provides coverage for owned or leased vehicles that are damaged or lost as a result of collision or comprehensive risks.

+- Building and Contents Covers losses incurred against the structure itself and its contents.
+Agencies may need to purchase special property coverage that includes computers or other valuable equipment.
 These coverages may extend to loss of revenue. - Director's and Officer's Liability Protects directors and officers from possible personal monetary loss as a result of claims that are filed in reaction to their duties and responsibilities. - Worker's Compensation Provides employee, job related injury coverage.
 State specifications should be followed. - Professional Insurance Protects against problems that occur as a result of professional advice and related service.